Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 | **2nd.**      | -aðir     | -uðuð     |
 | **3rd.**      | -aði      | -uðu      |

 The *-aði* pattern is extremely common.
 In addition, it can be thought of as the default pattern because new words entering Icelandic often become *-aði* verbs.
 For example, the verb *to google* did not exist in any language before Google existed.
-When to google was created in Icelandic, it became an *-aði* verb, (e.g., hann gúglaði).
+When to google was created in Icelandic, it became an *-aði* verb, (e.g., "gúglaði").

 Example 1: Ég tala -> Ég talaði\
 Example 2: Þú talar -> Þú talaðir\